sveltejs/learn.svelte.dev/content/tutorial/01-svelte/02-reactivity/04-updating-arrays-and-objects/README.md

 title: Updating arrays and objects
 ---

 Because Svelte's reactivity is triggered by assignments, using array methods like `push` and `splice` won't automatically cause updates.
-For example, clicking the 'Add a number' button doesn't currently do anything.
+For example, clicking the 'Add a number' button doesn't currently do anything, even though we're calling `numbers.push(...)` inside `addNumber`.

 One way to fix that is to add an assignment that would otherwise be redundant: